myke47/node-db-challenge/ANSWERS.md

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A _many to many_ relationship between two tables requires either a Bridge Table, and Boolean Column or a Multiple Column Method.